-Recard 、

-Where was the warmest spot?
-(WHY?

 Where was the coolest spot?
+WHY?

 Were your predictions correct?
-YES NO 0)
+YES NO

 Nature Games

 Who's Eating Who?

 - to list 5 predators and 5 prey wildlife species in Rhode Island - define and give an example of herbivores, omnivores and carnivores, and decomposers - construct food chains and food webs with common RI wildlife species